Bicycle pedal: Float and tension

 Float is defined as the degree of movement offered by the cleat within the pedal before release begins.
 This can be highly important to prevent damage to knees, as most people's legs do not remain in a single plane as they pedal.
 Many standard road pedal systems offer cleats with a six-degree float.
 SPD-SL, Look Delta, Look Kéo, and Time cleats are also available in three-degree and zero-degree float.
 Road pedal systems commonly colour-code cleats by the amount of float offered.
 Some pedal systems have a fixed (non-adjustable) float, such as six degrees for Crankbrothers and 4.5 degrees for the Kéo Easy.
 Most cleats develop more float as they wear.
+Clipless float pedals significantly attenuate the applied moment without reducing the power transmitted to the bike suggesting using float systems to reduce or prevent knee pain.

 Magnet pedals

 Magnetic pedals were introduced as early as 1897, and the Exus Mag Flux Road was available in 1996.
 Norbert Sadler and Wolfgang Duerr filed for a patent in 2005, and it has not been granted as of 2012.
 Established bicycle component manufacturer, Mavic, introduced a magnetic pedal and dedicated shoe for casual riding in 2009.
 Others have received mixed reviews.